manoelpqueiroz/galactipy/CONTRIBUTING.md

      MRs that are too small
      increase the number of total reviews,
      which can cause the opposite effect;
-4. Minimize the number of reviewers in a single MR.
+4. Minimise the number of reviewers in a single MR.

 ##### Recommendations for Facilitating Reviews